sjbennett123/polarlarp/content/Modules/_index.md

 **9. Holy Thunderforce (Scholars Guild):** The Bloody Fist have taken the Scholars Guild.
 Bodies lie among the halls of the Scholars guild from a fierce battle but in the end the Bloody Fist were too much.

 **10. Unholy Warcry (Mausoleum):** The Bloody Fist have taken Mausoleum of Fallen Heroes in Stonewood.
 They have left a mess of Undead abominations behind to fight as a final insult to the Stonewood citizens.

+**(S) Fears by Torchlight**: The Bloody Fist have had enough of these damn heroes, so they have decided to just set the town on fire to watch the suffering set in.
+Small squads of Bloody Fist will strike all over the town with Torches to try and burn down the Town of Stonewood in a very futile way.

+**(S) Fears by Torchlight 2**: Torchlight Boogaloo: The Bloody Fist are becoming very desperate to burn this town ashes!
+If nothing works this time then they will invoke the Ritual of Fire, preparations have already begun but this is a chaotic ditch effort.
+Unlike last time, they already came into town with prisoners they intend to execute.

+**(S) Fatal Warning**: The Bloody Fist have failed to burn the town of Stonewood down by conventional means so now they play with a bigger Ace in their sleeve.
+People are wandering around with Pamphlets essentially reading “Surrender or Burn”.

+**(S) [Ritual of Fire](https://snazzy-marshmallow-9e25ed.netlify.app/modules/ritual_of_fire/)**: The time has come for the Ritual of Fire!
+The Bloody Fist have resorted to burning down the town of Stonewood after failed attempts to do to by hand.
+But during the ritual, something goes terribly unexpected….

+**Reaction Modules**

+**Bonesaw’s Black Site**: Captured adventurers have been taken to a Bloody Fist Black Site with a cruel taskmaster, Jiren “Bonesaw” the Jailor for torture and possible sacrifice depending on the jailor’s mood.